 For the purposes of this report, the heavy precast segment is defined as the production of reinforced and prestressed concrete components carried out by specialised precast manufacturing plants.
 The products analysed in the report fall into two main categories, with each category containing numerous sub-segments:

-• Civil engineering precast components (bridge beams, foundation piles, road and tram slabs, railway sleepers, retaining walls, noise barriers, tunnel segments, as well as lighting and power poles and towers).
+- Civil engineering precast components (bridge beams, foundation piles, road and tram slabs, railway sleepers, retaining walls, noise barriers, tunnel segments, lighting and power poles and towers, and prefabricated tanks).